arunabh-alt/Arunabh_Pothole_Assignment_27674565/README.md

 # Robotics Programming Assignment

-This repository hosts the source code for my robotics programming assignment, implemented in Python.
+This repository hosts the source code for my robotics programming assignment, implemented in Python Programming and ROS2- Humble Framework.
 The assignment specifically addresses pothole detection using the LIMO robot, contributing to the evaluation of road inspection performance.
 ## Table of Contents

 1. [Wiki](#wiki)